jonaselan/lara-customer-vue/readme.md

 - Image upload
 - Use the major concepts about Vue and Vuex
 - API authentication
-- chat with others users
+- Chat with others users
     > here I have a problem because Laravel-echo needs to session for works fine, and my authentication has not done this way ¯\ (ツ)_/¯ But the chat was finished
+- Ability for change backend source: local ou [external](https://github.com/jonaselan/js-customer-api)
+- For the external source, be able to filter (using elasticsearch)

 ### Try out:

 ```bash